kellmant/cprest-client/README.md

 <a name="exp_module_cpclass--module.exports"></a>

 ### module.exports ⏏
+ApiCall
+Creates an instance of the ApiCall object to interact with the Check Point Management API

 **Kind**: Exported class
 <a name="new_module_cpclass--module.exports_new"></a>

 #### new module.exports(base)
-Creates an instance of the ApiCall object to interact with the Check Point Management API

 | Param | Type | Description |
 | --- | --- | --- |